w3c/w3c-website-templates-bundle/docs/styles/lists.md

 Use lists to make blocks of text easier to read, and to break information into manageable chunks.

+Note that lists that are a descendant of the `<nav>` element have all margins, padding and list item markers removed by default.

 ## Unordered lists

 <example title="Unordered list with markers" src="components/list-ul.html.twig" />